surifirstpin/biplus_documentation/docs/Visualization.md

 ### Reference Lines

-- **Reference Line** is used to refer specific values on Y-axis.

 - **Name** specify a reference name for specific information on y-axis.

+  - **Type** specify  - Linear
+    - Polynomial
+    - Exponential
+    - Logarithmic
+    - Average
+    - Median
-  - **Type** specify minimum, maximum, deviation, variance, custom line, custom area on Y-axis.
+    - minimum, maximum, deviation, variance, custom line, custom area on Y-axis.

   -  **From & to** specify the reference line for specific range of measure values.

   - **Theme** enables colour for reference line.

- > **Note:**  X-Axis is enabled only for Line, Bar and Bubble chart only.
+ > **Note:**  Y-Axis is enabled only for Line, Bar and Bubble chart only.

 ### Reference lines in bubble chart :

   - **Name** Provide a reference name.